NatteeSetobol/GakuShuu/README.md

 # GakuShuu

-Gakujuu (学習) which means "learn" or "studying" in Japanese, is a flashcard for the iOS that uses the SRS (spaced repetition system) system to help memorize Kanjis/Words.
-It will feature Kanji/Word from Japanese Proficiency four, three, two and one.
-It will also let you add and look up Kanjis/Words and add them to a deck.
+Gakujuu (学習), a Japanese word meaning "learn" or "studying," is an innovative flashcard app for iOS that utilizes the SRS (spaced repetition system) to assist with memorizing complex Kanji characters and vocabulary words.
+This intuitive app includes a vast collection of Kanji and vocabulary from Japanese Proficiency levels four, three, two, and one, making it ideal for both beginner and advanced learners.
+Additionally, users can easily add and look up Kanji and words and seamlessly integrate them into custom decks for personalized study sessions.
+With Gakujuu, mastering the Japanese language has never been more efficient or accessible.

 # How to compile and run